wangtian24/tian-scripts/README.md

 This repo uses `ruff` for Python linting and `mypy` to make sure Python code is typed.
 Please download the IDE extensions for `ruff` and `mypy` from [here](https://code.visualstudio.com/docs/python/linting) to help with linting and type checking.

 When using `mypy` in VSCode, you may need to enable the "Run using active interpreter" setting to make sure `mypy` uses the daemon in the virtual environment.
 You can find it by going to `Settings`, searching for `mypy.runUsingActiveInterpreter`, and checking the box.
+Make sure you have selected the right virtual environment.
+(You can do this by pressing Cmd-Shift-P and choose `Python: Select Interpreter` and select 'ys-dev' you created before.)

 Github actions in `.github/workflows` are set up to run these linters on push and pull requests.